RamSailopal/iKnow/README.md

 1) Create a free/paid Gitpod account - https://www.gitpod.io/
 2) Log into the account
 3) Open a new browser tab and add **gitpod.io/#https://github.com/RamSailopal/iknow** to the address - This will create a new Gitpod cloud instance with three terminal windows automatically opened.
-The second window will be the YottaDB environment and the second to run the iknow Python script (see the above Graphic for further details)
+The second window will be the YottaDB environment and the third window to run the iknow Python script (see the above Graphic for further details)

 # References